harvestmoonspeedruns/harvestmoonspeedruns.com/wiki/hmawl/marriage/celia.md

 +1 | Anecdote | (Only available indoors.
 Earned after either "Vesta's vegetables are great, you know." or "My room is the loft, but I like it.")

 ### Heart Events
-All of these events require sunny daytime.
+All of Celia's events require sunny daytime.

 Points | Requirement | Trigger | Description | Best Choices | You Warp To | She Warps To
 ---: | ---: | --- | --- | --- | --- | ---